ThatSINEWAVE/PCWStats/README.md

 ## Features

 ### Tank Statistics

 - **Tank Statistics:** Explore detailed statistics for each tank, including firepower, mobility, survivability, recon, and utility.
 Gain insights into a tank's capabilities to optimize your gameplay.

 ### Player Statistics (Not Yet Functional)

 - **Player Statistics (Coming Soon):** Track your performance and progress over time with personalized player statistics.
 Analyze your strengths and weaknesses to refine your skills.

 ### Compare Tanks

-- **Compare Tanks:** Compare the stats of different tanks side by side to make informed decisions about which tank suits your playstyle and strategy best.
+- **Compare Tanks:** Compare the stats of different tanks side by side to make informed decisions about which tank suits your play style and strategy best.

 <div align="center">